heekit73098/SharedCalendar/README.md

 # SharedCalendar
 **Work in Progress**

-Webapp to handle schedule with others
+Webapp to handle social scheduling with others

 ## Motivation
 As my schedule gets busier, I would like to keep track of it easily.